 Abraham claimed to believe and have faith, but was this true?
 And so to prove his faith, He asked Abraham to sacrifice his newborn son.
 An extreme testament to his faith, no?

-How heartless of God to ask that when this is the child they waited for, the child made in love, between man and wife, instead of a surrogate prostitute?
+How heartless of God to ask that when this is the child they waited for, the child made in love, between man and wife, instead of a surrogate servant?
 When Abraham went to obey and sacrifice his son, God stopped him… Why?
 Because He knew then that Abraham was now faithful in His belief and in his word.
 If he was willing to do such a thing in the name of God, he truly had unfailing faith.

 God knew that from this day forward, Abraham would now live in God’s timing–that he truly understood what it meant to live in accordance to God’s will, not his own.